 Overview

-Testicular cancer is rare in occurrence when compared to other cancers.
 Testicular cancer accounts for merely 1% of malignancies found in men.
-It can occur in men of all ages but it is most commonly seen in the age group of 15 to 44 years.
+It can occur in men of all ages, but is most commonly seen in men aged 15 to 44 years.
 It usually affects only one testicle.
+Risk factors for testicular cancer include undescended testicles, family history, and HIV infection.

 Key Facts